boonsboos/naoMatchTracker/README.md

 - Java 16

 ## How to run
-Open a new command prompt in the folder where the .jar is. type in ``javaw -jar nameofmatchtrackerfile.jar && exit``.
+Open a new command prompt in the folder where the .jar is. type in ``java -jar nameofmatchtrackerfile.jar && exit``.
 It'll now open.
 (No, it won't work in powershell.)
 If you're too lazy to do that each time: I'll provide an executable script that does this for you.

 ## License